Humbert of Silva Candida: Biography

 When Humbert was 15 years old, his parents sent him to the Abbey of Moyenmoutier in Lorraine as an oblate destined for monastic life according to the Rule of St. Benedict.
 When he came of age, he entered the Order and was later elected abbot of the monastery.
 He became friends with Bruno, Bishop of Toul, who was elected Pope Leo IX in 1048 and who brought the monk to Rome to assist him after his election.

 Pope Leo appointed Humbert Archbishop of Sicily in 1050.
 However, the Norman rulers of the island prevented him from landing there.
 Instead, he was appointed Cardinal-Bishop of Silva Candida the following year.
 It has been suggested that he was the first Frenchman to be made a cardinal.

 Under Leo, Humbert became chief papal secretary, and while traveling in Apulia in 1053, he received from John, Bishop of Trani, a letter from Leo, Archbishop of Ochrid, criticizing Western rites and practices.
 He translated the Greek letter into Latin and gave it to the Pope, who ordered a reply.
 This exchange led to Humbert being sent to Constantinople at the head of a legatine mission with Frederick of Lorraine (later Pope Stephen IX), and Peter, Archbishop of Amalfi, to confront the Patriarch Michael Cerularius.

-Humbert was warmly received by the Emperor Constantine IX, but was spurned by the Patriarch.
-Finally, on 16 July 1054, during the celebration of the Divine Liturgy, Humbert placed a papal bull excommunicating the Patriarch on the high altar of the Cathedral of Hagia Sophia, unaware that Pope Leo had died a few weeks earlier in April, which some historians have suggested meant that the excommunication was invalid.
-This event officially crystallized the gradual estrangement of Eastern and Western Christianity that had taken place over the centuries, and is traditionally used to date the beginning of the Great Schism.